tamirgz/reverse-engineering-reference-manual/README.md

 ## *<p align='center'> IDA Tips </p>*
 * __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
 IAT is important for a reverser to understand how the binary is interacting with the OS.
 To hide APIs call from displaying in the IAT, a programmer can dynamically resolve an API call
   + __How To Find Dynamically Resolved APIs__: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
 If any of the APIs in the function trace is not in the IAT, then that API is dynamically resolved.
 Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module Windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it).
 Once execution breaks there, step back through the call stack to find where it's called in user code
+  * If there're functions in the IAT that are not in the function trace, that is considered normal since the function trace might not hit every single execution path.
+Through smart fuzzing, the percentage of execution paths covered can be brought up
 * When IDA loads a binary, it simulates a mapping of the binary in memory.
 The addresses shown in IDA are the virtual memory addresses and not the offsets of binary file on disk
 * __To Show Advanced Toolbar__: View -> Toolbars -> Advanced Mode
 * __To Save Memory Snapshot From Your Debugger Session__: Debugger -> Take Memory Snapshot -> All Segments